Truth is – we are always going to need good C++ programmers. And when we say good, we mean really good.

 Who we are

-A family, above all.
+A team, above all.
 We are also highly international, with over 25 nationalities and around 130 people working in both our Copenhagen and Malmö studios.
 We have a reputation for being a very friendly workplace with highly talented people.
-That is why the members we welcome in our family never fail to integrate, and are supported, valued and listened to at all steps.
+That is why the members we welcome in our team never fail to integrate, and are supported, valued and listened to at all steps.
 We are dedicated to quality and have fun while doing it.

 We take pride in the friendly haven we built at IOI, and we expect you to take part in cultivating that.
 You will be part of a high—caliber studio of passionate and creative people, that live and breathe state-of-the art, AAA game design, who are eager to have you on board!

 We do a lot to foster a culture of brother- and sisterhood and we strive to be a collective of creative, productive people rather than a factory.
 Because you will be spending a substantial amount of your day here, we do as much as we can to make IOI feel like a second home.
 We meet for optional breakfast every morning, have communal lunches and even dinner on those occasionally long days where we need to meet an important deadline.